osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 If you need some features only present in version 4.x, 5.x or 6.x of Gazebo, there is a way of installing `gazebo4`, `gazebo5` or `gazebo6` and ROS Indigo.
-Please follow the instructions about how to use ROS with gazebo4, gazebo5 or gazebo6 which are in this same docuement.
+Please follow the instructions about how to use ROS with gazebo4, gazebo5 or gazebo6 which are in this same document.

 #### I need to use gazebo6 and ROS Jade, what can I do?
 ***Warning!: Using this option, you won't be able to use any ROS Jade package